 If the current biomass is above the biomass threshold (i.e., the stock is not overfished), but below the biomass target, and the stock is not under a rebuilding plan, then one of the following non-landings paybacks are applied: (a.)
 If discards cause the commercial ACL, but not the acceptable biological catch (ABC), to be exceeded, no overage repayment is required; or (b) If discards cause both the commercial ACL and ABC to be exceeded, a scaled, single-year adjustment to the commercial ACT will be made.
 The adjustment would be scaled based on stock biomass, so that the adjustment is larger the closer the biomass is to the threshold.

-- When the stock is overfished, managed under a rebuilding plan, or reference points are unknown, pound-for-pound paybacks would be required for non-landing overages.
+If the stock is overfished, under a rebuilding plan, or the biological reference points (i.e., stock status) are unknown, then a pound-for-pound payback is required for any non-landings overage.

 Staff Contact: Brandon Muffley, (302)526-5260, email@example.com

 October 2017: The Council met for the first framework meeting to consider modifying the commercial accountability measures (AMs) for summer flounder, scup, and black sea bass.
 The Council reviewed initial staff analyses and evaluations of the draft alternatives.

 February 2018: The Council selected preferred alternatives and took final action on this framework at their meeting in Raleigh, North Carolina.
 Staff is currently drafting the framework Environmental Assessment for submission.
 If this action is approved by NOAA Fisheries, it is anticipated that these changes will be implemented later in 2018.